-How Rob Halford Ended Up Fronting Black Sabbath for Two Shows
+Why Rob Halford Fronted Black Sabbath for Two Shows

-In the fall of 1992, despite the fact that his career was riding high on the strength of the No More Tears album, Ozzy Osbourne decided to announce his retirement.
 He committed to play two farewell shows, Nov.
-14 and 15, in Costa Mesa, California and asked his old band, Black Sabbath, to do the honors of opening the shows.
+14 and 15, in Costa Mesa, Calif., and asked his old band, Black Sabbath, to do the honor of opening the shows.
 But that's not how things worked out.